 (a) All the affairs of the SBA shall be conducted by the members of the Executive Board in accordance with job descriptions which will be retained by the General Secretary.
 The General Secretary will bring forward the Job Descriptions to the April Board Meeting for consideration of any adjustments necessary.
 In addition the ExB may at any time and following the appropriate levels of consultation amend those job descriptions and the administrative structure as may be required.

-(b) The ExB shall meet at least five times per year, in December, February, July, and (in part with the Council – see Rule 7(f)) in April and October.
+(b) The ExB shall meet at least six times per year, in December, February, June, September and (in part with the Council – see Rule 7(f)) in April and October.
 For such meetings, there shall be a quorum of six.
 In the case of equal votes, the Chairman shall have a second and casting vote.

 (c) The ExB shall have power to make appointments to fill any vacancy arising on the ExB during the year.
 Such appointees shall have the right to vote at ExB and General Meetings.
 In those cases where a member of the ExB has notified that he/she will be resigning from the Board a ‘shadow appointee’ may be co-opted in order to gain experience of the job.
 Such ‘shadow appointee’ shall not have the right to vote.
 The ExB shall also ratify all appointments of unelected individuals requested by ExB members to assist them in the discharge of their responsibilities.
 It may, if necessary to fulfil its responsibilities effectively, seek professional advice or assistance.

 (d) The accounting period of the SBA shall be twelve months to 30th September each year.

 (e) The SBA shall effect liability insurance to cover any Member in the event of accident or injury sustained when engaged in carrying out any duties on behalf of the Association.